-- Khaki Pants Vendor: any

-- Khaki Shorts

-- Vendor: Dennis/F&O

-- Navy-blue Sweater Vendor: Dennis/F&O

-- Quarter Zip-Fleece Pullover Vendor: Dennis/F&O
+- Khaki Pants (See pecifications on next page) Vendor: any - Khaki Shorts (See specifications on next page) Vendor: Dennis/F&O - Navy-blue Sweater Vendor: Dennis/F&O - Quarter Zip-Fleece Pullover Vendor: Dennis/F&O

 Blouses: We want our young ladies to move freely and comfortably throughout the school day.
 Oxford blouses must stay tucked in with the student's choice of skirt, pants, and/or shorts during natural movement throughout the school day (i.e. raising one's hand).
 Tailored-cut blouses may be untucked but must extend past the waistband of the uniform bottoms enough so that normal movement (i.e. hand-raising) does not reveal skin.
 When purchasing blouses, consider that, if they are too tight-fitting, they tend to gap in the front, which reveals undergarments and leads to undue embarrassment.
 If this happens, a student should wear a camisole under the blouse until she is able to purchase a new blouse.
 No more than the top two buttons may remain unbuttoned.